Aviatrix raises $40 million for multi-cloud management tools

 Aviatrix, a five-year-old provider of networking and security services for multi-cloud enterprises, today announced that it has raised $40 million in a series C funding round led by existing investor CRV.
-Previous backers Formation 8, Ignition Partners, and Liberty Global Ventures contributed to the tranche, which brought Aviatrix’s total raised to over $60 million following a $15 million series B round in January 2017 and a $10 million series A round in February 2015.
+Previous backers Formation 8, Ignition Partners, and Liberty Global Ventures contributed to the tranche, which brought Aviatrix’s total raised to over $60 million, following a $15 million series B round in January 2017 and a $10 million series A round in February 2015.

 Recently appointed CEO Steve Mullaney says the fresh capital will be used to scale the startup’s sales, channel, customer support, marketing, and product development operations.
 Underscoring its growth, Aviatrix in the past year relocated its headquarters to Santa Clara, California, tripling its office space to accommodate staff expansion.